-Dave is Associate Head of the Business School, with responsibility for the BA (Hons) International Management, BA (Hons) Applied Accounting and Business Finance and HND Business programmes.
+Dave is Associate Head of the Business School, with responsibility for the BA (Hons) International Management and BA (Hons) International Finance and Business Accounting programmes.

 Masa Hilcisin is a filmmaker, producer, lecturer and scholar, who has been working at Prague College since 2009.
 She holds a BA in Comparative Literature and an MA in European Studies.

-Radek Honzik joined the Prague College staff in 2012, teaching advanced databases with an additional focus on the logical structure of programming and query languages.
+Radek Honzik is Programme leader for MSc Computing.
+He teaches advanced databases with an additional focus on the logical structure of programming and query languages.

 Maia Horniak is an internationally acclaimed director in film/TV and documentaries, with over 15 years of professional industry experience, which she now brings to her role as programme leader for the third year of the BA in Creative Media Production.